HackYourFuture/JavaScript3/Week2/MAKEME.md

 The assignment for this week is:

-- Complete your GitHub app code as needed to meet the requirements from the assignment of week 1.
+- Complete your GitHub app code from the previous week, if needed, to meet the requirements from that week's assignment.
 - Replace all asynchronous callbacks (e.g. as used with XMLHttpRequest) by ES6 promises.
 - Beautify your app's styling.

+Note:

+1. Please remove all redundant, commented-out code and console.log's from your files before pushing your homework as finished.
+There is no need for your mentors to review this stuff.
+2. Please make sure your code is well-formatted and follows the recommended naming conventions.

 ## Step 5: Read before next lecture